Kikitsu Station: Station layout

-Adjacent stations
+Platforms

 History

 The private Kyushu Railway, had opened a track from Tosu to Saga by 5 May 1895, and thereafter expanding southwards in phases, as part of the construction of a line to Nagasaki.
 Separately, a track was laid from Urakami (then known as Nagasaki) north to Nagayo, which opened on 22 July 1897.
 On 27 November 1898, a linkup was made between Nagayo and the track from Tosu which had reached southwards to Ōmura.
 Kikitsu was opened on the same day as an intermediate station along the new track.
 When the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, track from Tosu through Haiki, Ōmura, Kikitsu, Nagayo to Nagasaki was designated the Nagasaki Main Line.
 On 2 October 1972, Kikitsu became a junction station when a shorter inland bypass route was opened between Kikitsu through Ichinuno to Urakami.
 This became known as the new line or Ichinuno branch of the Nagasaki Main Line.
 The section to Nagayo became known as the old line or the Nagayo branch.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.